Mpshm/Mpshm/AboutMe.md

-- ∫ Hey dude It's Mp :)
+- ∫ Hey dude, It's Mp...
+Just a normal teenager who enjoys coding :)
-- ∫ I know Py an C++ and I'm learning Java and Django.
+- ∫ I know Python, Django and DRF, with a little essence of C++ and java, Also intrested in DataScience and Machine Learning...
-- ∫ I'm also intrested in Data-Science and DiscordBots with py.
-- ∫ Currently working on a project with Rep2 team.
+- ∫ Currently working on Classium.

 <!---
 Mpshm/Mpshm is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.